-Therefore, the documents issued in Morocco are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after notarised translation.
+Therefore, the documents issued in Morocco are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after certified translation.

 An extract from the business register of Morocco can be used in order to: